 Removal of dog waste

-Council does not supply plastic bags for the removal of dog excrement in Moreland off-lead parks.
-Dog owners must carry on them the means of disposing of dog faeces, as outlined in the Moreland General Local Law and Domestic Animal Management Plan.
+Council does not supply plastic bags for the removal of dog waste in Moreland off-lead parks.
+Dog owners must carry on them means of disposing of dog faeces, as outlined in the Moreland General Local Law and Domestic Animal Management Plan.

 Designated off-leash parks in Moreland

 Moreland City Council has the following designated off-leash parks.

 - A G Gillon Oval, 133A Hope Street, Brunswick